19 best things to do in Strasbourg in 3 days

 For a more modern approach of the city, Rivetoile is district south of the city where a huge shopping mall and cinema complex are located.
 It’s also a nice area for a walk along the canal.

-This place is a cool area of strasbourg but not a must to visit in Strasbourg Travel Guide
+This place is a cool area of strasbourg and appear in this best things to do in Strasbourg but not a must to visit, unless you have time.

 Strasbourg Rivetoile